-All community members are issued picture identification cards.
-These cards allow community members access to authorized doors located throughout the campus as well as for use at the dining and laundry facilities on campus.
-Community members may also be issued keys to college buildings and rooms they have been authorized to use.
+All community members are issued picture identification cards, which they should carry at all times while on campus.
+In addition to providing identification, these cards allow community members access to authorized doors located throughout the campus as well as for use at Dining Hall.
+Community members may also be issued keys to college buildings and rooms they have been authorized to use if appropriate to their role.